xadi-hq/beatwager-app/docs/FIRST_CHAT.md

 📋 Who attended December Dinner?

-Anyone can report attendance.
-Tap names who were there:
+Anyone can report attendance via link where they tap names who were there:

 [ ] @Alice
 [ ] @Bob